broadinstitute/gatk/scripts/variantstore/docs/azure/intro_to_azure_cosmos.md

 ```

 Make sure to enclose both the source and destination paths in single quotes to escape metacharacters.

+Note: the code below creates Cosmos containers with a fixed, default bandwidth of 400 RU/s which is way too slow for
+variant and reference data loading.
+The containers used for this spike were created through the Azure portal with and
+autoscale bandwidth from 10K to 100K RU/s.
+It should be possible to modify the code below to create containers with
+similar parameters.

 ```
 for container in vets ref_ranges